Our Team

 Associate Professor Tania Ferfolja

-Professor Kathryn Holmes
+Distinguished Professor Kathryn Holmes

 My research focuses on improving schooling, particularly in disadvantaged schools and in the STEM disciplines.
-I am currently the Associate Dean (Research) for the School of Education, Western Sydney University, and Director of the Centre for Educational Research.
 I began my career as a secondary teacher of chemistry, physics and mathematics before joining the University of Newcastle as a Lecturer in 2001.
-Since joining Western Sydney University as Professor in Education in 2016 I have also held the role of University Theme Champion for the university-wide interdisciplinary research theme: Education and Work (2016-2018).
+Since joining Western Sydney University as Professor in Education in 2016 I have also held the role of University Theme Champion for the university-wide interdisciplinary research theme: Education and Work (2016-2018) and Director of the Centre for Educational Research (2018-2023).
 My main research contributions have been in the fields of teacher education, mathematics education, educational technology, educational equity and student well-being.

-I have received more than $4million in research funding, including an Australian Research Council linkage grant with the NSW Department of Education, focused on understanding and support students’ educational and career aspirations.
+I have received more than $6 million in research funding, including an Australian Research Council linkage grant with the NSW Department of Education, focused on understanding and support students’ educational and career aspirations.
 This project has led to further work focused on gender issues in education and ways to address gender inequality in educational outcomes including addressing disparities in girls’ menstrual health literacy outcomes.

 Ms Melissa Parker